floherent/wasm-service/docs/DEVELOPER.md

 ## Introduction

-`wasm-service` is a sample RESTful API that enables you to run WASM modules generated by Coherent Spark.
+`wasm-service` is a sample RESTful API that lets you to run WASM modules generated by Coherent Spark.
 It is built with [Node@16.14](https://nodejs.org/en/download) and [NestJS@9.0](https://docs.nestjs.com/).
 Though it is built to be used as a standalone service, this service is also microservice-friendly.